ngandriau/helloworld-spring-webapp/README.md

 Securization of the rest resources with spring and oauth2 is under way, but not yet operational

-If you reactivate the 'springSecurityFilterChain' in web.xml, rest call fail.
+If you reactivate the filters: 'springSecurityFilterChain' and 'oauth2EndpointUrlFilter' in web.xml, rest call fail.

 In the end, you should be able to get a token with this call: